Fire damages 4 homes, coach house in Belmont Cragin

-CHICAGO (WLS) -- Four homes and a coach house caught fire on Chicago's Northwest Side Wednesday.

-The fire started in the 2400 block of North Waller in the Belmont Cragin neighborhood at around 2 p.m.
+The fire started in the 2400 block of North Mason in the Belmont Cragin neighborhood at around 2 p.m.

 Massive flames and thick black smoke poured from the residential block, as firefighters on ladders attacked the blaze.